j-g-b/j-g-b.github.io/menu/about.md

 title: About
 ---

-I am currently a first year PhD student in the [Department of Statistical Science](https://stat.duke.edu) at Duke University.
+I am currently a second year PhD student in the [Department of Statistical Science](https://stat.duke.edu) at Duke University.

 ### Previous work